Which courses can I take?

 Before you go:

 - Check your degree programme in Oldenburg, your study plans for the next semesters and the courses offered at your chosen university.
 Which courses have you already completed, and which ones are possible to do abroad?
 Choose courses you would like to attend and suggest an equivalent in the German system.
 See one of the student advisors in their office hour to discuss your options.
-There will also be a workshop offered in February to help you with this.

 - When you arrive at your exchange university, you should attend the courses agreed on.
 If anything changes, write an e-mail to your student advisor and check if the new option is also suitable.
 Note: You need to collect written tests, term papers, essays and everything that was part of the course requirements so we can evaluate your results accurately.
 Ask for a copy of assignments that are not returned to you, and make sure you keep the electronic originals of typed assignments.